May 31, 2012: Mathieu defeats Isner in the longest uninterrupted match ever played at Roland-Garros

 Roland-Garros, located in the west of Paris at the edge of the Bois de Boulogne Forest, had been hosting the French Grand Slam since 1928.
 However, the French Championships on clay court had been held since 1871 at the Racing Club de France, and it was only when France was to host the Davis Cup Challenge Round that the Roland-Garros venue was built.
 It was the first and now the only Grand Slam to be played on clay, the slowest surface, which made it the hardest tournament to win from a physical perspective.
 As Roland-Garros was also home of the National Training Center, it was for many French players the opportunity to play in front of their friends and family.

-The facts: Mathieu wins dramatic five-setter as darkness falls upon Court Philippe Chatrier
+The facts: Mathieu wins dramatic five-setter on his seventh match point

 Although it did not feature any top 10 player, the second-round clash between Mathieu and Isner was scheduled on Court Philippe Chatrier as one of the marquee matches of the day.
-The French crowd was particularly fond of the American’s lethal serve – what drew the public to this match was the comeback and the courage of “Paulo”.
+What drew the public to this match was the comeback and the courage of “Paulo”.
 In fact, the Frenchman had undergone knee surgery at the start of 2011, without any guarantee that he would ever be able to play professional tennis again.
 Thanks to his commitment and his hard work, he was back on the tour at the start of 2012, and by spring, he was already ranked No 161 in the world.

 Facing Isner was never fun.
-On this day, the American giant relied on his usual strength to play aggressively and to put pressure on his opponent.
+On this day, the American giant relied on his usual strength to play aggressively and to pile the pressure on his opponent.
 The man who won the longest match in tennis history tried to overwhelm Mathieu with 41 aces and 37 forehand winners, but the Frenchman resisted.
-Showing great defensive skills and great resilience, he overcame the frustration of losing the first set (7-6) to take the second and third sets (6-4, 6-4), but he was nonetheless pushed into a dangerous fifth set.
+Showing great defensive skills and incredible resilience, he overcame the frustration of losing the first set (7-6) to take the second and third sets (6-4, 6-4), but the match was nonetheless pushed into a fifth set.
 In the decider, while darkness started to fall upon Roland-Garros, threatening to postpone the match until the next day, both players held their serves for 33 games, before Mathieu, who had six match points without being able to seal the deal, finally broke the American, after five hours and 41 minutes of play.

 “I don’t know what to say, it was a crazy match, I can’t believe I won,” said the Frenchman after the match.